gudmar/BrickGameI/planning/ForTomorrow.md

 * Tank:
   - Too many attempts to start TankCommanders, sometimes maximum callstaack ecceeds, perhaps related?
+  - Creation of too many TankCommanders was due to the fact, that creator was called in class declaration part (before construcor).
+When moved to 'initiate' problem is HIDDEN, not gone
+  So problem must be solved

 * Maze:
   - When game won, and enter pressed on pawn on, old pawn does not diappear